enilsen16/data-structures/README.md

 ##A Binary tree is a data structure where each node has at most two children.
 This implementation models the data and then sorts them accordingly.

 ##Insertion Sort is a type of sort that builds the final sorted array one at a time.
-This type of algorithm is prefer for arrays that are equal to or less than 7.
+This type of algorithm is prefered for arrays that are equal to or less than 7.

+##Quick Sort is a comparison sort but is not a stable sort.

 ###A Rakefile is included so just run "rake" to see the tests pass.